bcgov/nr-epd-aq-statements/frontend/warnings/2025-05-07_wildfire_smoke_issue.md

 provided at the end of this page.
 This Air Quality Warning excludes the area managed by Metro Vancouver.
-Refer to the More Information section for a link to air quality notifications issued by Metro Vancouver.](2025-05-07_wildfire_smoke_issue_map.html){fig-alt="Air Quality Warning - Wildfire Smoke Regions for May 07, 2025: B.C.
-North Peace River, Bulkley Valley, Comox Valley, East Kootenay (North), Fort Nelson, Inland Vancouver Island, Kootenay Lake, South Okanagan , Sunshine Coast (north), West Vancouver Island." width="100%" height="600px"}
+Refer to the More Information section for a link to air quality notifications issued by Metro Vancouver.](2025-05-07_wildfire_smoke_issue_map.html){fig-alt="Air Quality Warning - Wildfire Smoke Regions for May 07, 2025: Duncan, East Kootenay (North), Kootenay Lake, North Columbia, South Okanagan ." width="100%" height="600px"}

 ## Actions you can take